swordbeta/swordbeta.com/content/about.md

 draft = false
 +++

 Hi, I'm Michael van Tricht from The Netherlands.
 I started freelancing as a teenager in 2008, graduated as a Software Engineer in 2015 and have been working as a Full Stack Developer ever since.
-Currently I work with Java, React, iOS and Kubernetes.
+Currently I work with Java, Angular, iOS and Kubernetes.

 In my free time I like working on open source projects such as: